Hiring a new colleague: what are my rights and obligations?

 In concrete terms, which rules apply?

-Since 10.05.2007, Belgium has had three fundamental anti-discrimination laws.
+Since 10.05.2007, Belgium has three fundamental anti-discrimination laws.
 These have improved and replaced the many old regulations.

-More specifically, this concerns:
+More specifically, these are:

 - the law punishing certain acts inspired by racism and xenophobia: prohibition of discrimination based on so-called race, nationality, national or ethnic origin.

-Commonly, both direct and indirect discrimination or distinction are prohibited:
+Both direct and indirect discrimination or distinction are prohibited:

 - direct discrimination: a direct distinction between persons on the basis of protected criteria.

-- indirect discrimination: an indirect distinction between persons on the basis of protected criteria, which cannot be justified (i.e. : a distinction which does not pursue a legitimate aim and for which the means used are neither appropriate nor necessary).
+- indirect discrimination: an indirect distinction between persons on the basis of protected criteria, which cannot be justified (i.e. a distinction which does not pursue a legitimate aim and for which the means used are neither appropriate nor necessary).